How to give Negative Feedback in the workplace

 It can be tempting when you feel uncomfortable giving feedback to someone to just sent an email and call it a day.
 Indeed, it can seem easier, but it will just make it worse for the person receiving the feedback.
 When it comes to negative feedback, it is okay to send it digitally, but giving the person a heads up in person, if possible, can make things so much better.
 If not, you can always end your feedback with an invitation to talk more about it over skype or in person, if needed.
 Feedback should be the beginning of a conversation between two people.
-Sharing your feedback face-to-face allows the other to share their insights on the situation as well.
-It also helps to avoid any misunderstandings on the feedback that was given.
+Sharing your feedback face-to-face allows others to share their insights on the situation as well.
+It also helps to avoid any misunderstandings regarding the feedback that was given.

 4. Show others you believe they can improve

 Giving constructive criticism is great in order for others to improve, but we sometimes need to be careful with how we address a situation.
 People can sometimes be discouraged when receiving negative feedback, especially if they thought their work was great.
 If they feel that way, they will be less likely to perform better after you deliver feedback.
 This is why reassuring the other person that you think they can do better might be necessary.
 Receiving encouragement at the end is always welcomed and ends the discussion on a positive note.
 Using feedforward here can be a great idea.
 You can focus on the other’s strengths and figure out how he or she can use them to add something to the next project.

 5. Build good relationships with your colleagues or employees